- Could someone clarify the member discount?

 The Café is not open at the present time.
 The BookStore and the Café are separate entities, so we don’t always have specific information about the Café.

-The BookStore accepts only cash and local checks (with I.D.).
-We are not able to accept credit or debit cards.
+The BookStore accepts cash and local checks (with I.D.).
+We also accept debit and credit cards with a minimum $3 purchase.
 Due to the relatively low dollar volume of sales and the fact that we start out with only a small amount of change at the beginning of each volunteer shift, we sometimes have trouble breaking a $20 bill, and unfortunately, we are never able to accept $50 or $100 bills.
 We are happy to hold a book for you if you need to get change.

 We appreciate everyone's patience and understanding.